 Changes to First Glasgow Services - 20 August 2017

-15 - Summerston to QEUH.
-This will be replaced fully by the Service 8.
+The 8 has fully replaced the 15 - Summerston to QEUH.
 The route will be remain the same with a slight timetable change.
 New timetable available here.

-16 - will be rerouted between Blairdardie and Drumchapel, Merryton Avenue and a revised timetable introduced.
+16 has been rerouted between Blairdardie and Drumchapel, Merryton Avenue and a revised timetable introduced.
 New timetable available here.

 90 - Minor timetable change to some Sunday services, available here.

-Please see full details of forthcoming changes here and keep up-to-date with the latest news at First Glasgow's website https://www.firstgroup.com/greater-glasgow.
+Please see full details of recent changes here and keep up-to-date with the latest news at First Glasgow's website https://www.firstgroup.com/greater-glasgow.